-The King James translators chose the word "redound" from the Latin redundare meaning to surge like a wave: an explosive wave of thanksgiving to the glory of God!
-The Greek carries the idea of overflowing like the cornucopia pictured above.
-The more thanksgiving, the more glory that God receives!
+The King James translators chose the word "redound" from the Latin redundare meaning to surge like a wave—an explosive wave of thanksgiving to the glory of God!
+The Greek carries the idea of "overflowing" like a cornucopia.
+The more thanksgiving, the more glory God receives.

 Family traditions vary.
 Some take turns sharing blessings around the table.
 Others snatch a handful of beans or corn kernels from a dish and share a blessing for each one.
 Perhaps it is time to start a Thanksgiving tradition in your home for the first time this year.
-However you express thanks, let us take special care to say "Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with all spiritual blessings in heavenly places in Christ" (Eph.
-1:3).
+However you express thanks, let us take special care to say "Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with all spiritual blessings in heavenly places in Christ" (Ephesians 1:3).